Call us +34 937 548 880

 "Tony, Tony, come around, something’s lost and can’t be found!"
 Some manuscripts require more than just manual skills to succeed in their conservation, and so we prayed to Saint Anthony to help us unlocking the bookbinding, whose key had been lost forever.
 Certainly not many renaissance bookbindings have an iron safety lock in their covers and thus this extra holly help was deemed quite necessary.
 The prayer didn't provide any key, but at least a satisfactory conservation solution was achieved!

-Approach to a new methodolgy to retrieve the lost flexibility to brittle papers.
-Tracing papers -so usual among technical drawings- have in common their transparency, but there are significant differences in the process to make them.
+Approach to a new methodolgy to retrieve the lost flexibility to brittle paper.
+Tracing paper -so usual among technical drawings- have in common their transparency, but there are significant differences in the process to make them.
 The properties and behavior will be very different then.
 Impregnated papers, for an instance, were applied oils or varnishes to provide them translucency.
 Explanation restoration of several drawings in which the varnish was removed to replace it later.

 Categories